debadutta98/debadutta98/README.md

 <img align="right" style="margin-top:-10px"src="https://github.com/debadutta98/debadutta98/blob/master/giphy.gif" height=300 width=300/>

 - 🔭 I’m currently working on Javascript and Golang Frameworks
-- 🌱 I’m currently learning more about FrontEnd Frameworks.
+- 🌱 I’m currently learning more about Frontend Frameworks.
 - 👯 I’m looking to develop some amazing applications with great feature
 - 🤔 I’m looking for a job.
 - 💬 Ask me about javascript or any tech-related stuff.